 Stage Coach Station, Cashup, Whitman County, Washington

 It was used as a stage coach station on the line between Spokane and Walla Walla.
-The barn, used in connection with the station, has been torn down and the present owner, Mr. Earl Berry, tore down the station within a year of this photo (1937).
+The barn, used in connection with the station, has been torn down and the owner in 1937, Mr. Earl Berry, tore down the station within a year of this photo (1937).

 Mr. Davis had a hotel and store on top of Steptoe Butte, near here, and the legend is that he always demanded his patrons put their cash up in advance for any service, thereby earning the nickname of "Cashup Davis", this is the origin of the name Cashup, Washington.